microsoft/autogen/python/README.md

 - `core` are the the foundational generic interfaces upon which all else is built.
 This module must not depend on any other module.
 - `application` are implementations of core components that are used to compose an application.
 - `components` are the building blocks for creating agents.
-- `chat` are concrete implementations of agents and multi-agent interactions.
-    It is used for creating demos and experimenting with multi-agent design patterns.

 ## Development